theelous3/BeltBot/README.md

 `.beltlist [order]`

+Order is optional.
 For order, you can pass `oldest` or `newest`.
+Defaults to oldest first.

 Example output:
 ```
-Active requests, sorted by oldest:
+Active requests, sorted by newest:

 Created: 2021-02-14 23:04:12
 ID: 9f542352g718